David-Zvekic/TokensVisible/README.md

 8. Sight Calculations Cache - boost performance of Foundry on scenes with many walls, tokens or ambient light sources by preserving certain calculations that the base system repeats many times.

-9. Automatic Pan Mode - Players can now control whether automatic pan will re-center the moving token, or simply scroll the view enough to restore the margin at the leading edge.